Struggling With Food During Festive Seasons

 It is no surprise then that food is integral to many holidays we celebrate, such as Chinese New Year reunion dinners (cue lou hei celebrations – but no verbal exhortations whether or not auspicious or propitious!), Thanksgiving feasts (think Turkey), or Iftar (or more commonly known as “buka puasa”) where we get to stuff ourselves with the delicious rendang that Nenek makes.

-Having to face these delicious foods would make most drool, but for someone with an eating disorder, this could be a terrifying experience.
+Having to face these delicious foods would make most drool, but for someone with an eating disorder, festive seasons could be viewed as terrifying experiences.
 Being in a situation abundant with food is likely to trigger anxious thoughts in someone with an eating disorder, especially if they have only just begun the recovery process.
 The enticing smell of good food, abundance of appetising snacks, pressure of having to eat and judgment from relatives adds stress on top of the person’s struggle to handle their eating disorder.
 For example, people with binge eating urges might find it difficult to control their urges when faced with large amounts of food.
 Coupled with the provoking questions relatives tend to ask (“ah girl ah, you so thin why you never eat anything at all ah?”), it is only normal that negative thoughts begin to surface.

-But what are eating disorders?
+What are eating disorders?

 Eating disorders are psychological conditions characterised by unhealthy and disordered eating habits and are often associated with anxiety and depression.